ianmaleney/rebecca/contact.md

 ---
 email: rebeccasueodwyer@icloud.com

-Important: Please do not contact me about an email chain.
+Important: Do not contact me about an email chain.
 It's spam, of course.